jlikens/tye-series/tye-talk-2020-04-intertwined/README.md

 }
 ```

 Now, obviously in the real world, we wouldn't hardcode our endpoints into the code, and we are only doing so here for simplicity's sake.
+It still illustrates the point that we have multiple places, in multiple projects, that need to refer to the same configuration element.

+Within a single project, this is easy to manage: just add something to your `appSettings.json` to point to the correct endpoint, and you're good to go.
+But how do you make sure this endpoint is synchronized across multiple different projects?